clintonboys/clintonboys.github.io/articles/index.md

 - Very interesting 538 [piece](http://fivethirtyeight.com/features/dan-feyer-american-crossword-puzzle-tournament/) about the world championships in crossword puzzles
 - New Yorker [profile](http://www.newyorker.com/magazine/2015/05/04/the-virtual-candidate) of Elizabeth Warren
 - Excerpt from a David Simon [speech](http://www.theguardian.com/world/2013/dec/08/david-simon-capitalism-marx-two-americas-wire?CMP=soc_567) about the failures of capitalism in American society
+- A very factual and chilling [account](http://www.theatlantic.com/magazine/archive/2015/06/execution-clayton-lockett/392069/) of a controversial botched execution by lethal injection in Oklahoma

 ## 2014